Helping your high school student plan for college can feel overwhelming.

 There are so many things to consider.
 What schools will be the right fit for my teen?
 When should they apply?
 When should they take the ACT and SAT, which one should they take, and how should they prepare?
 How do they write a strong college essay?
 How do we fill out the financial aid forms?
-Where can they find out about scholarships? etc., etc., etc.,
+How do we determine the final tuition cost, and where can they find out about scholarships?

 As you begin to think about all of these questions, it may suddenly feel like there is a giant elephant sitting on your chest.